bszonye/civ7-town-trix/README.md

-# City Hall 1.2.0
+# City Hall 1.3.0
 better city & town tools for Civilization VII

-## improved production chooser
+## improved production list and city details
+new and improved features:

-reorganizes the production list to improve readability and to show more items.  building yields now appear directly next to the *ageless* icon.
+- compact redesign for the production list and building breakdown
+- yellow highlighting for damaged buildings so you don't miss repairs
+- better sorting for improvements, wonders, and walls
+- simpler icons for agelesss buildings and maintenance costs
+- a new Overview tab showing demographics and connected settlements

 ## better population visibility
-adds color to the city & town interface:
+colorful settlement tiles including:

 - green hexes for rural improvements
 - blue hexes for urban districts
 - a purple hex for the city center

-## unique quarter helper
+## unique quarter assistant
-guides unique quarter construction in the building interface.  orange hexes indicate any tile placement that would block a unique quarter,
+guides unique building construction in the building interface, with orange hexes to warn you before blocking a unique quarter by:
-including:

 - placing unique buildings on different tiles
 - completing a non-unique quarter with a unique building